 I will not leave you comfortless. – John 14:18.

 Thus spake the departing Savior to His grieving disciples.
-How, then, would He not leave them comfortless? –”If ye love Me; keep my commandments,” He said first.
+How, then, would He not leave them comfortless?
+“If ye love Me, keep My commandments,” He said first (John 14:15).
 He that truly believes in Jesus loves Him, and he proves his love by keeping, and holding fast to Jesus’ commandments and instructions.
 Such are Jesus’ true disciples.

 Are the disciples of Jesus comfortless?
 No, “I will not leave you comfortless,” says Jesus.
-Meditate on this blessed truth (John 14:15-21).
+Meditate on this blessed truth.

-PRAYER – Lord Jesus, who through cross and death and resurrection and ascension did enter into the glory of Thy Father, and are no longer visible with Thy disciples and Christians on earth, I thank Thee that, nevertheless, Thou didst not leave us comfortless, but come to us through Thy Word and the enlightenment of Thy Holy Spirit, and reveal Thyself to us, and abundantly comfort us with Thy nearness, though unseen, and with Thy great love.
-Bestow this great comfort upon me too, O Lord, richly and daily, that I may rejoice in Thy love, and exultantly finish the course leading to the mansions of the Father.
+PRAYER – Lord Jesus, who through cross and death and resurrection and ascension did enter into the glory of Thy Father, and are no longer visible with Thy disciples and Christians on earth, I thank Thee that, nevertheless, Thou didst not leave us comfortless, but dost come to us again and again through Thy Word and the enlightenment of Thy Holy Spirit, working through that Word, dost reveal Thyself to us, and abundantly comfort us with Thy nearness, though unseen, and with Thy great love.
+Bestow more and more, through Thy Word, this great comfort upon me too, O Lord, richly and daily, that I may rejoice in Thy love, and exultantly finish the course leading to the mansions of the Father.
 Amen.

-shed on us from heaven above, now our faith enlighten.
+shed on us from heav’n above, now our faith enlighten.

 In Thy light we gather here; show us that Christ’s promise clear,